-- has contributed to and supported the written statement of principles to guide the Principal in determining measures for promoting positive behaviour. - consults regularly with the Principal to ensure that particular issues are addressed.
+- has contributed to and supported the written statement of principles to guide the Head of School in determining measures for promoting positive behaviour. - consults regularly with the Head of School to ensure that particular issues are addressed.

 (b) Executive Principal